 For two decades Boneau/Bryan-Brown served as Roundabout Theatre Company’s publicist and public relations strategist.

-Notable past productions include: 110 in the Shade, 1776, 33 Variations, 42nd Street, Aida, All My Sons, Amy’s View starring Judi Dench, The Apple Tree, Art by Yasmina Reza, As Bees in Honey Drown, Assassins at Studio 54, Beauty and the Beast (13 years on Broadway, LA, and the National Tour), The Beauty Queen of Leenane, The Blue Room starring Nicole Kidman, Big, the revival of Big River, The Boy from Oz starring Hugh Jackman, A Bronx Tale, Buried Child, Cabaret at Studio 54, Caroline, Or Change, A Christmas Carol starring Patrick Stewart, Closer, Come Back Little Sheba, Copenhagen, Coram Boy, Corpus Christi, Kander and Ebb’s Curtains, The Country Girl starring Morgan Freeman, Frances McDormand and Peter Gallagher, A Day in the Death of Joe Egg starring Eddie Izzard, Mike Nichols’ production of Death of a Salesman starring Philip Seymour Hoffman, Democracy, Deuce starring Angela Lansbury and Marian Seldes, The Drowsy Chaperone, An Evening with Patti LuPone and Mandy Patinkin, Exit the King, The Farnsworth Invention, Fat Pig, Fences starring Denzel Washington and Viola Davis, Flower Drum Song, Footloose, Frankie and Johnny in the Clair de Lune, Frost/Nixon, Frozen, Fuddy Mears, God of Carnage, A Funny Thing Happened on the Way to the Forum starring Nathan Lane and later Whoopi Goldberg, Guys and Dolls, Gypsy starring Bernadette Peters, Hamlet starring Ralph Fiennes, Hamlet starring Jude Law, Having Our Say, Hedda Gabler, Hello Dolly!, The History Boys, How to Succeed in Business Without Really Trying with Matthew Broderick, Hugh Jackman: Back on Broadway, The Iceman Cometh starring Kevin Spacey, Inherit the Wind, Into the Woods, Irving Berlin’s White Christmas, Is He Dead?, Julius Caesar starring Denzel Washington, Jumpers, The King and I, Kiss Me Kate, Baz Luhrmann’s production of La Boheme, The Last Night of Ballyhoo, Lend Me a Tenor, Les Liaisons Dangereuses, The Lieutenant of Inishmore, The Lion King (Broadway, National Tours, and numerous international productions), The Little Mermaid, A Man for All Seasons, Mary Poppins, Mary Stuart, Mauritius, Neil LaBute’s The Mercy Seat starring Liev Schreiber and Sigourney Weaver, The Royal Shakespeare Company’s production of A Midsummer Night’s Dream, The Motherf**ker with the Hat, Carol Burnett in Moon Over Buffalo and the subsequent film Moon Over Broadway, The Music Man starring Matthew Broderick, Next Fall, Nine with Antonio Banderas, Once Upon A Mattress starring Sarah Jessica Parker, Our Country’s Good, Pacific Overtures, The Pajama Game starring Harry Connick Jr., Picnic, The Play What I Wrote, Priscilla Queen of the Desert, Pygmalion, Ragtime, The Rainmaker with Woody Harrelson, Private Lives, The Real Thing, Reckless, Richard III with Ian McKellen, The Ritz, Rock ‘n’ Roll, The Seafarer, The Seagull, August Wilson’s Seven Guitars, She Loves Me, Shrek (Broadway, National Tours), Sight Unseen, Smokey Joe’s Café, Speech and Debate, Monty Python’s Spamalot (Broadway, National Tours, and numerous international productions), Steel Pier, Sunday in the Park with George, Stones in His Pockets, Sunset Boulevard, Take Me Out, The Tale of the Allergist’s Wife, Three Days of Rain at Manhattan Theatre Club, Titanic, Top Girls, The Who’s Tommy, Translations, The Tricky Part, Triumph of Love, True West, the national tour of Twelve Angry Men, Urinetown, A View from the Bridge, Well, The Wild Party at Manhattan Theatre Club, Wit, The Women, and The Year of Magical Thinking,
+Notable past productions include: 110 in the Shade, 1776, 33 Variations, 42nd Street, Aida, All My Sons, Amy’s View starring Judi Dench, The Apple Tree, Art by Yasmina Reza, As Bees in Honey Drown, Assassins at Studio 54, Beauty and the Beast (13 years on Broadway, LA, and the National Tour), The Beauty Queen of Leenane, The Blue Room starring Nicole Kidman, Big, the revival of Big River, The Boy from Oz starring Hugh Jackman, A Bronx Tale, Buried Child, Cabaret at Studio 54, Caroline, Or Change, A Christmas Carol starring Patrick Stewart, Closer, Come Back Little Sheba, Copenhagen, Coram Boy, Corpus Christi, Kander and Ebb’s Curtains, The Country Girl starring Morgan Freeman, Frances McDormand and Peter Gallagher, A Day in the Death of Joe Egg starring Eddie Izzard, Mike Nichols’ production of Death of a Salesman starring Philip Seymour Hoffman, Democracy, Deuce starring Angela Lansbury and Marian Seldes, The Drowsy Chaperone, An Evening with Patti LuPone and Mandy Patinkin, Exit the King, The Farnsworth Invention, Fat Pig, Fences starring Denzel Washington and Viola Davis, Flower Drum Song, Footloose, Frankie and Johnny in the Clair de Lune, Frost/Nixon, Frozen, Fuddy Mears, God of Carnage, A Funny Thing Happened on the Way to the Forum starring Nathan Lane and later Whoopi Goldberg, Guys and Dolls, Gypsy starring Bernadette Peters, Hamlet starring Ralph Fiennes, Hamlet starring Jude Law, Having Our Say, Hedda Gabler, Hello Dolly!, The History Boys, How to Succeed in Business Without Really Trying with Matthew Broderick, Hugh Jackman: Back on Broadway, The Iceman Cometh starring Kevin Spacey, Inherit the Wind, Into the Woods, Irving Berlin’s White Christmas, Is He Dead?, Julius Caesar starring Denzel Washington, Jumpers, The King and I, Kiss Me Kate, Baz Luhrmann’s production of La Boheme, The Last Night of Ballyhoo, Lend Me a Tenor, Les Liaisons Dangereuses, The Lieutenant of Inishmore, The Lion King (Broadway, National Tours, and numerous international productions), The Little Mermaid, A Man for All Seasons, Mary Poppins, Mary Stuart, Mauritius, Neil LaBute’s The Mercy Seat starring Liev Schreiber and Sigourney Weaver, The Royal Shakespeare Company’s production of A Midsummer Night’s Dream, The Motherf**ker with the Hat, Carol Burnett in Moon Over Buffalo and the subsequent film Moon Over Broadway, The Music Man starring Matthew Broderick, Next Fall, Nine with Antonio Banderas, No Man's Land/Waiting for Godot, Once Upon A Mattress starring Sarah Jessica Parker, Our Country’s Good, Pacific Overtures, The Pajama Game starring Harry Connick Jr., Picnic, The Play What I Wrote, Priscilla Queen of the Desert, Pygmalion, Ragtime, The Rainmaker with Woody Harrelson, Private Lives, The Real Thing, Reckless, Richard III with Ian McKellen, The Ritz, Rock ‘n’ Roll, The Seafarer, The Seagull, August Wilson’s Seven Guitars, She Loves Me, Shrek (Broadway, National Tours), Sight Unseen, Smokey Joe’s Café, Speech and Debate, Monty Python’s Spamalot (Broadway, National Tours, and numerous international productions), Steel Pier, Sunday in the Park with George, Stones in His Pockets, Sunset Boulevard, Take Me Out, The Tale of the Allergist’s Wife, Three Days of Rain at Manhattan Theatre Club, Titanic, Top Girls, The Who’s Tommy, Translations, The Tricky Part, Triumph of Love, True West, Twelfth Night/Richard III, the national tour of Twelve Angry Men, Urinetown, A View from the Bridge, Well, The Wild Party at Manhattan Theatre Club, Wit, The Women, and The Year of Magical Thinking,

 Special Events include: Your Song: Broadway Sings Elton John, the listening party for Barbra Streisand’s album Back to Broadway (a benefit for BC/EFA), The Normal Heart introduced by Barbra Streisand, and Heather Headley: Home.